How to make a Pillowcase Dress (free Pillowcase Dress pattern sz 2 to 16)

 Where do I get the Pillowcase Dress Pattern?

-Visit my Shop and add the free pattern to your cart and check out.
-Then come back here for the sewing instructions.
+Visit my Shop, add the free pattern to your cart, and check out.
+Then, come back here for the sewing instructions.

 The pattern will be emailed to you.

-Click the download link and the pattern automatically downloads.
+Click the link and the pattern automatically opens or saves to your computer.
+(Depending on your computer settings.)

-Open The free Adobe reader and then open the pattern file.
-(Don’t print from directly from google’s online version of adobe reader.
-It will sometimes cause the pattern to print to small or it just won’t open.)
+Open the free Adobe Reader and then open the pattern file.
+(Don’t print directly from Google’s online version of Adobe Reader.
+It will sometimes cause the pattern to print too small or just won’t open.)

 Products used and recommended in this post: